Overflwn/Discord-Trivia-Bot-Discontinued-/README.md

-# This GitHub repo will get no updates anymore as I will continue it in private, offering my support and the newest version for a small amount of money or other offerings.
-This repo will stay up but still under the license.
+# This GitHub repo won't get updates anymore

 # Discord-Trivia-Bot
 This is a bot for Discord made with Java and Javacord.